IJustNeedOffsets/iManager/README.md

 Now unzip iManagerlaunch.app.zip in the xcode projects root folder and drag iManagerlaunch.app in your taskbar.
 (Its a launch script and will not show up in launchpad)
 Done!
 Click the iManagerlaunch.app in your taskbar and wait for it to launch.
 When you get an alert/pop up on your iphone, click ok

+## IMPORTANT
+When you installed the program at the end, you have two applications in your macs App folder. iphoneManage.app will be showed as damaged and cannot be launched directly and start a ssh connection.
+Thats why i made the second app named iManagerlaunch.app, when you open iManagerlaunch.app it will open iphoneManage.app without the wanring and start the ssh conenction stuff.
+When you delete iphoneManage.app, iManagerlaunch.app will not be able to start anytihng!!
+YOU NEED TO KEEP BOTH APPS IN YOUR MACS APPLICATION FOLDER!! as i said below add iManagerlaunch.app to your taskbar or create a shortcut on your desktop because it will not show up in launchpad.

 # Installing
 Sorry for all the work with installing it